You can either do a final project based on your own ideas, or this lab.

 Your sharded key/value store will have two main components.
 First, a set of replica groups.
 Each replica group is responsible for a subset of the shards.
 A replica consists of a handful of servers that use Raft to replicate the group's shards.
-The second component is the "shard master".
-The shard master decides which replica group should serve each shard; this information is called the configuration.
+The second component is the "shard controller".
+The shard controller decides which replica group should serve each shard; this information is called the configuration.
 The configuration changes over time.
-Clients consult the shard master in order to find the replica group for a key, and replica groups consult the master in order to find out what shards to serve.
-There is a single shard master for the whole system, implemented as a fault-tolerant service using Raft.
+Clients consult the shard controller in order to find the replica group for a key, and replica groups consult the controller in order to find out what shards to serve.
+There is a single shard controller for the whole system, implemented as a fault-tolerant service using Raft.

 A sharded storage system must be able to shift shards among replica groups.
 One reason is that some groups may become more loaded than others, so that shards need to be moved to balance the load.
 Another reason is that replica groups may join and leave the system: new replica groups may be added to increase capacity, or existing replica groups may be taken offline for repair or retirement.